HELO-APR: Enhancing Low-Resource Program Repair through Cross-Lingual Knowledge Transfer: Introduction

 Second, for model fine-tuning, we address the challenge of \textit{Neglected Cross-Lingual Repair Alignment} via a \textit{curriculum learning-based strategy} that explicitly leverages the consistency of repair behaviors across parallel HRPL-LRPL data.
 Specifically, the model is trained across three progressive stages: \textit{HRPL repair learning}, \textit{cross-lingual repair alignment} (using synthesized parallel pairs to bridge linguistic gaps), and \textit{LRPL repair adaptation}, enabling effective knowledge transfer to LRPLs.

-\textbf{Contributions.} This paper makes the following contributions: \begin{itemize} \item \textbf{Data.} We construct a cross-lingual parallel repair dataset spanning one HRPL (C++) and two LRPLs (Ruby and Rust), maintaining defect consistency while ensuring idiomatic code in the target LRPLs
+\textbf{Contributions.} This paper makes the following contributions: \begin{itemize} \item \textbf{Data.} We construct a cross-lingual parallel repair dataset spanning one HRPL (C++) and two LRPLs (Ruby and Rust), maintaining defect consistency while ensuring idiomatic code in the target LRPLs.
+The released dataset is available at \url{https://github.com/ARROGANT666666/HELO-APR-ISSTA}.

 \item \textbf{Method.} We propose \textit{HELO-APR}, a two-stage approach that includes: (1) \textit{LRPL Dataset Construction}, which synthesizes high-fidelity LRPL buggy-fixed pairs; and (2) \textit{Cross-Lingual Knowledge Transfer}, which applies a three-stage curriculum to progressively transfer repair knowledge from HRPLs to LRPLs.